socolofs/tamoc/README.rst

 * A modern Fortran compiler

-* netCDF4:  try: easy_install netCDF4
+* The Python netCDF4 package

 For interaction with ROMS output, TAMOC also requires: